rla/feeds/README.md

-# feeds
+# Feeds

-My personal web-based replacement for Google Reader and other feed readers.
+My personal web-based replacement for Google Reader (was shutdown) and other feed readers.
 It tracks seen/read/important articles and is built for speed.
-I currently follow about 600 feeds and some readers had trouble coping with this amount of feeds.
+I currently follow about 600 feeds and other readers had trouble coping with this amount of feeds.

 ## How does it work